dotkernel/dot-mail/docs/book/v5/overview.md

 ## Extra features

-- the option to log the results of the mailing process it provides the developer with more information and greater control.
+The option to log the results of the mailing process it provides the developer with more information and greater control.